C/1769 P1 (Messier): Discovery and observations

 Toward the end of August the comet was observed from many ships, but the reports added little of value to the land-based observations.
-On September 3 Messier observed a tail length of 36° and on September 5 a tail length of 43°; he reported that the tail was slightly curved and the head appeared reddish.
+On 3 September Messier observed a tail length of 36° and on 5 September a tail length of 43°; he reported that the tail was slightly curved and the head appeared reddish.
 On the following nights, the tail displayed bright parallel rays.
-The tail became even longer and on September 9 Messier measured a tail length of 55°.
+The tail became even longer and on 9 September Messier measured a tail length of 55°.

-By September 10 when the comet made its closest approach to Earth, Messier observed a tail length of up to 60°.
-On September 11 Alexandre Guy Pingré on a ship between Teneriffa and Cádiz estimated a tail length over 90°; however, only the tail's first 40° nearest the head were very bright, while the end of the tail was very dim.
+By 10 September when the comet made its closest approach to Earth, Messier observed a tail length of up to 60°.
+On 11 September Alexandre Guy Pingré on a ship between Teneriffa and Cádiz estimated a tail length over 90°; however, only the tail's first 40° nearest the head were very bright, while the end of the tail was very dim.
 According to Messier, the maximum tail length measured for the comet was 97° at Île Bourbon by de la Nux.

 In September the comet became more difficult to see and the visibility of the tail dwindled.
-On September 16 Messier saw the comet for the last time before its return after perihelion.
-Maraldi was able to see the comet in the evening twilight up to September 18.
+On 16 September Messier saw the comet for the last time before its return after perihelion.
+Maraldi was able to see the comet in the evening twilight up to 18 September.

-In September Jérôme Lalande had calculated predictive orbital elements, which indicated that the perihelion would occur on October 7.
+In September Jérôme Lalande had calculated predictive orbital elements, which indicated that the perihelion would occur on 7 October.
 Because of Lallende's predictions, astronomers began to search for the comet again around the middle of October.
-At Royal Greenwich Observatory Maskelyne's observations on October 23 revealed a short, broad and weakly visible tail.
-On October 24 Messier saw the comet in the evening sky with the unassisted eye but difficult to discern; by telescope he saw a bright nucleus with a tail about 2° degree.
-On October 25 Joseph-Louis Lagrange in Milan saw the comet with a dim tail, but a brighter nucleus than in September.
+At Royal Greenwich Observatory Maskelyne's observations on 23 October revealed a short, broad and weakly visible tail.
+On 24 October Messier saw the comet in the evening sky with the unassisted eye but difficult to discern; by telescope he saw a bright nucleus with a tail about 2° degree.
+On 25 October Joseph-Louis Lagrange in Milan saw the comet with a dim tail, but a brighter nucleus than in September.

+On 5th day of Ashwin 1691 (Gregorian equivalent of 5 October 1769), The comet was observed by Ahom astrologers in Rangpur (present day Sivasagar), and this observation was written down in the Ahom text, Tungkhungia Buranji.

 In November the comet became much dimmer although still followed by many observers, but only Messier made precise measurements.
-On November 17 the comet was very dim but the tail was still 1.5° long.
-After November 18 Messier could only see the comet by telescope.
-Chinese observers reported that by November 25 the “broom star” had completely disappeared.
-Messier and Maraldi saw the comet for the last time on December 1.
-On December 3 Pehr Wilhelm Wargentin became the last observer to report a sighting of the comet.
+On 17 November the comet was very dim but the tail was still 1.5° long.
+After 18 November Messier could only see the comet by telescope.
+Chinese observers reported that by 25 November the “broom star” had completely disappeared.
+Messier and Maraldi saw the comet for the last time on 1 December.
+On 3 December Pehr Wilhelm Wargentin became the last observer to report a sighting of the comet.

-On September 22 the comet's brightness reached magnitude 0.
+On 22 September the comet's brightness reached magnitude 0.